QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * Magic Numbers and Strings ✨

 One of the most used anti-pattern.
-Programmers tend to write a lot of numbers/strings inside the code but they are unnamed and should be stored inside a named constant so we understand what this value is supposed to be.
-In some languages, you may be able to use named parameters which are convenient when you are only using a value once.
+Programmers tend to write a lot of numbers/strings inside the code, but they are unnamed and should be stored inside a named constant so we understand what this value is supposed to be.
+In some languages, you may be able to use named parameters that are convenient when you are only using a value once.

 * Golden Hammer 🔨

-You are using things you are confident in because that's easier even though you know that this may not be the right thing to do.
+You are using things you are confident in because that's easier, even though you know that this may not be the right thing to do.
 I did that a lot, like writing code in Java taking hundred of lines because I know how to do a lot of things in Java even though I know I could